Şah Sultan (daughter of Selim II): Death

 Şah Sultan died on 3 November 1580, and was buried in the mosque she and her husband built.
-It was said that Şah and her husband fell ill at the same time, lay in their deathbeds together, and expired at the same very moment.
-In reality, he died 12 days after her, and was buried with Şah.
+It was said that Şah and her husband fell ill at the same time, lay in their deathbeds together, and breathed their last at the very same moment.
+In reality, Zal Mahmud Pasha died 12 days after her, and was buried with Şah.

 Issue

 Şah had a daughter and a son from her second marriage: